yz2001zzx/capstone_project_devops/README.md

 # capstone_project_devops
-shared folder to upload the files for each sub-tasks
+shared folder to upload the files for each task: task 1, 2, 3, 4